PASSIONLab/CombBLAS/FAQ.md

   Yes it does.
 Check out the ReleaseTests/IndexingTiming.cpp for an example.

-## Does CombBLAS code run on any graph size or there is some limitation on the dimension of the matrix A?
+## Does CombBLAS code run on any graph size or there is some limitation on the dimension of the matrix?
  The matrix dimension does not need to be a multiple of sqrt(p) but it should be bigger than sqrt(p).
 In other words you can have a 5x5 matrix on 4 processors but not on 36 processors.
 We don't really see the point of using more than |V|^2 processors.

-## Could you briefly explain the difference in your implementations of matrix-sparse vector and matrix-dense vector multiply?
+## What is the difference in implementations of matrix-sparse vector and matrix-dense vector multiply?

 Sparse matrix-sparse vector is "right hand side vector structure" driven.
 In y = Ax, for each nonzero x_i, we scale the column A(:,i) with that and merge the scaled sparse columns results into y.
 The computation boils down into merging sparse columns into one.